During the Black Friday Cyber Monday (BFCM) weekend in 2022, Shopify merchants hit $7.5 billion in sales.

 - Email ignorers

-For the recent openers, browsers, ignorers, hasn’t purchased, and almost purchased segments, it’s vital to tailor offers to push them to the checkout—or at least to open your email.
-For the almost purchasers segment, Ivory Ella sent an email out to only those customers who had received their morning email but had not opened it or placed an order that day.
+For those who have almost purchased, pushing them toward checkout is key.
+For example, Ivory Ella sent an email out to only those customers who had received their morning email but had not opened it or placed an order that day.

 For email ignorers, try enticing them with free shipping or a complimentary gift with purchase.
 Ursa Major sent a “free shipping plus a free bar of soap” offer at 7 p.m. the day after Black Friday to convert subscribers who didn’t open an email on the day of the sale.